Vyral/base-template/_posts/2018-12-26-tarrant-county-eats-twisted-root-burger-co-.md

 {% include youtube.html %}

-For our second episode of Tarrant County Eats we sat down with Chef Quincy so he could tell us about his franchise of delicious and unique burgers!
+For this episode of Tarrant County Eats, we sat down with Chef Quincy of Twisted Root Burger Co. in Mansfield.
+He tells us how the restaurant started, shows us the process of making the perfect burger, and informs us on what makes their burgers different.

+To find out more about their menu and hours, call (817) 435-8414 or [visit their website](https://www.twistedrootburgerco.com/locations/mansfield){: target="_blank"} today!